Productivity8 min read· April 22, 2026

 - Be helpful and professional

-- Always offer solutions
+- Always offer a specific solution

 """,